ChalmersGU-data-structure-courses/dsabook/src/A03-api.md

 Maps with no internal order:

     interface Map extends Iterable:
         put(key, value)   // Sets the value of the given key.
-Returns the previous value, or None. get(key)          // Returns the value associated with the given key, or None if the key is not there. remove(key)       // Removes and returns the value associated with the given key, or None if there is no key. containsKey(key)  // Returns true if the key has an associated value. isEmpty()         // Returns true if there are no keys. size()            // Returns the number of keys (i.e., the number of key/value pairs).
+Returns the previous value, or nothing. get(key)          // Returns the value associated with the given key, or nothing if the key is not there. remove(key)       // Removes and returns the value associated with the given key, or nothing if there is no key. containsKey(key)  // Returns true if the key has an associated value. isEmpty()         // Returns true if there are no keys. size()            // Returns the number of keys (i.e., the number of key/value pairs).